-It takes some planning and research for what type of outdoor countertop material to use for an outdoor kitchen or grill area.
-It need to be very durable and require little maintenance.
-So, today we will discuss some of the best choices for outdoor countertops.
+It takes some planning and research to decide what type of outdoor countertop material would be best for an outdoor kitchen or grill area.
+Whatever material you choose should be incredibly durable and easy to clean.

-Soapstone countertops are a good choice for outdoor kitchens due to its resistance to heat and stains.
-It performs well, but can be scratched pretty easily, but the scratches are rather easy to repair as well.
-One consideration with soapstone is that if the stone is not sealed the stone will darken over time due to fingerprints, oils, and liquids.
-The darkened areas wash off eventually, but they can be kind of annoying to deal with.
+Soapstone countertops are a good choice for outdoor kitchens due to how resistant it is to heat and stains.
+It performs well but can be scratched pretty easily, but they are rather easy to repair as well.
+One consideration with soapstone is that if the stone is not sealed, it will darken over time due to fingerprints, oils, and liquids.
+The darkened areas wash off eventually, but they can ruin the overall aesthetic of the countertop.
 Oil can be applied to give the soapstone a dark shine, but this has to be done regularly.
 Besides the few cosmetic issues, soapstone is fairly low maintenance and durable.

-Slate is an option, but it’s important to consider that no two slates are the same so they will not perform the same.
+Slate is an option, but it’s important to consider that no two slates are the same, which means they will not perform the same.
 The characteristics can actually vary greatly.
-Some slate can be dense, very durable, and able to resist heavy use and stains.
-On the other hand, some slate can easily scratch, stain, cleave, and crack.
+Some slate can be dense, very durable and able to resist heavy use and stains.
+On the other hand, some slate can easily scratch, stain, cleave and crack.
 Unless you are guaranteed top quality in the slate you plan to purchase, other options are advised to use for outdoor kitchens over slate.

-Marble is another choice.
-It works best if the finish is honed and you don’t care about it getting stained or etched.
+Natural marble is another choice that works best if the finish is honed and you don’t care about it getting stained or etched.
 A honed finish is suggested because the natural elements will wear away a polished finish.
-The natural elements will also wash away any stains and wear away any etch marks which will also naturally age the marble creating a rustic appearance.
-Stains and etches can also be removed when needed, the most that is required for years of use is normal clean up if the aforementioned factors are not a problem for you.
+The natural elements will also wash away any stains and wear away any etch marks, which will also naturally age the natural marble creating a rustic appearance.
+Stains and etches can also be removed when needed.
+The most that is required for years of use is normal clean up if the aforementioned factors are not a problem for you.

 Remember that stone tiles can be used as well, but keep in mind that the grout will stain, get dirty, or even break apart.
-So, tiles are not the best from a maintenance perspective, but it is a good option if you’re on a budget and if it gets some extra TLC.
+So, tiles are not the best from a maintenance perspective, but it is a good option if you’re on a budget and if you can provide some extra TLC regularly.

 Corian and quartz countertops should be avoided for outdoor use.
 Corian countertops fade, stain, burn, and scratch easily.
 Quartz’s resin/color topcoat will turn yellow in the natural elements and sun.